RusuOnisim/Data-visualisation/README.md

 ## Description

 Data visualisation exercise Becode.
-Creating charts for he Multimedia department of one of the European Union institutions.
+Creating charts for The Multimedia department of one of the European Union institutions.
 Understading the Api and DOM.

 ## Preview